gongahkia/tanabata/napkin.md

 ## FUA

 * Continue to debug the ntu_soup.py which appears to be working
-* See if I can apply the same logic to my smu_soup.py

 * focus on scraping these today :robot:
     * https://uci.nus.edu.sg/oca/retail-dining/food-and-beverages/ --> kent ridge campus